HorstBaerbel/FrostedHexagon/README.md

 Usage
 ========
-The LED display starts with the last configuration before powering it off.
+The LED display starts with the settings used before powering it off.
 Press the encoder once to show the menu.
-Now you can turn the encoder left/right to select the menu items.
+Now you can turn the encoder left / right to select the menu items.
 The pixel in the top row of the display shows your selection:
  * Left / Red - Change animation pattern + pattern cycle mode
  * Center / Green - Change display brightness
  * Right / Blue - Change animation speed

 After selecting the menu item, press the encoder again and the menu item will be activated and the pixel will start to blink.
 You can now adjust the value of the parameter you selected by turning the rotary encoder left / right.
-When choosing animation patterns, selecting the first / leftmost choice / entry will automatically turn on animation cycle mode.
+When choosing animation patterns, selecting the first / leftmost entry will automatically turn on animation cycle mode.
 This will cycle through all animation patterns, switching in 60s intervals.
+Specific animation patterns start with the second entry.
+This will automatically turn cycle mode off and show only the selected pattern.
 Currently six animation patterns are available.
-Specific animation patterns start with the second choice / entry.
-This will automatically turn cycle mode off and show the selected pattern for an indefinite amount of time.
-The settings will be saved when the menu is closed, which happens automatically after not interacting with the menu for 10s.
+The settings will automatically be saved when the menu is closed, which happens after not interacting with the menu for 10s.

 I found a bug or have a suggestion
 ========